payu-india/CMS-Chatbot/reference/Chargeback/read-chargeback-api.md

 ## Without date

-This must contain the header with token you get using the Get Token API in the following format:
+This must contain the header with token you get using the Chargeback Dashboard in the following format:

 <Callout icon="📘" theme="info">
   **Generate Token**: Use the Chargeback Dashboard to easily generate token in the Chargeback Dashboard.
 For more information, refer to [Generate Token on Chargeback Dashboard](ref:get_token_chargeback_dashboard).